Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ![](/assets/reversed_small_even1.png)

 Innocence?
 Well, that sounds like brainwashing!
+Mmmh...
+I could say that the Time Brigade is after me to brainwash me, but that sounds a bit redundant.
+Maybe they have already brainwashed me and it didn't stick?
+That should be more interesting!

-So here's my Trouble: _**The Time Brigade intends to brainwash me**_.
+So here's my Trouble: _**My brainwashing didn't stick.
+Now, Time Brigade wants to finish the job**_.

 ### Other Aspects